sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
 There are many articles written about Monad.
-I want to explain what a Monad does and why it is useful using an example.
+I want to explain from the practical prespective what a Monad does and why it is useful using an example.
 Let's begin right away.

 *The code snippet in this article is using Scala 3 syntax*

-Using these 2 functions as my example,
+These 2 functions are used as my example for this article,
 ``` scala
 def div(a: Int, b: Int) = ???           // A
 def add(a: Int, b: Int): Int = a + b   	// B